2016 Radio Disney Music Awards

 The 2016 Radio Disney Music Awards were held and filmed on April 30, 2016, at the Microsoft Theater in Los Angeles, California.
 The ceremony premiered on Sunday, May 1, 2016 at 7/6c on Radio Disney and Disney Channel.
 Scooter Braun was announced as creative executive-producer this year.
-This year's show also introduced new categories including Country Music Awards in honor of the newly opened, Radio Disney Country.
+This year's show also introduced new categories including Country Music Awards in honor of the newly opened Radio Disney Country station.